sdcondon/sdcondon/README.md

 Hi there! 👋

 I'm a professional developer from London in the UK.
 C# is my go-to language these days.
 My day job typically involves fairly standard enterprise back-end rigamarole - Web APIs, messaging, cloud platforms, databases, and such.
-My personal time interests tend to be a little more algorithmic in nature, as is hopefully evidenced by the repos you'll find here.
+My personal time interests tend to be a little more algorithmic in nature, as is evidenced by the repos you'll find here.
 Below, you will find a somewhat categorised overview of the most interesting public ones.

 ### Mathematics and AI